 - Reviews praising your services, employees, and business.

-As businesses in four-season climates know, winter can often be a difficult season.
-When it’s cold, windy, and snowy out, few people (understandable) want to endure the biting outdoors.
+As businesses in four-season climates know, winter can often be a difficult few (or longer) months.
+When it’s cold, windy, and snowy out, not many people (understandably) want to endure the biting outdoors.
 However, after a while, people feeling bored, and even stir crazy.
 Help spark motivation to (safely) venture outside the house by offering weather-related promotional discounts.

 Offer customers different specials based on temperature drops and weather forecasts.
 For example, if you run a small bar, offer an exclusive discounted drink or a few dollars off select popular drinks if the temperature drops below 32 degrees.
 Restaurants could also offer free hot chocolate or a free warm drink when the temperature drops below freezing.